 - federal benefit rates (FBR).
 The basic benefit standards used in computing the amount of federal SSI payments.
 Benefit levels differ for individuals and couples living in households and for persons in Medicaid institutions.
 Individuals or couples living in their own household receive the full federal benefit.
 The federal benefit is reduced by one-third if an individual or couple is living in another person's household and receiving support and maintenance there.
 The federal benefit rates are increased annually to reflect increases in the cost of living. - impairment-related work expenses (IRWE).
 The costs of items or services that a disabled person needs to work.
 The expenses, when paid by the beneficiary, are deducted from his or her gross earnings when determining if the work is considered substantial gainful activity. - Medicaid institution.
 Living arrangement for persons in public or private institutions when more than 50 percent of the cost of care is met by the Medicaid program.
 In these situations, the monthly federal SSI payment is limited to no more than \$30. - own household.
 Used to determine the federal benefit rate.
 Applies to adults who own their living quarters, are liable for the rent, pay their pro rata shares of household expenses, are living in households composed only of recipients of public income-maintenance payments, and are placed by agencies in private households.
 Also applies to children living in their parent's household.
 See federal benefit rates. - plans for achieving self-support (PASS).
 Permits a recipient with an approved PASS to set aside earned or unearned income and resources for a work goal.
 The income or resources set aside are used to pay for goods or services needed to reach the goal, such as education, vocational training, starting a business, or purchasing work-related equipment.
-The income and resources that are set aside under a PASS are excluded from SSI income and resource tests, but they do not influence the determination of ability to engage in substantial gainful activity. - poverty thresholds.
-The poverty thresholds are a series of income levels, with different values for family units of different sizes, below which the family units are considered poor.
-The thresholds are used mainly for statistical purposes in calculating official poverty population figures.
-They are issued annually by the U.S. Census Bureau in the Current Population Reports series.
-The thresholds are adjusted annually for price changes using the annual average consumer price index for all urban consumers (CPI-U). - presumptive disability or blindness.
+The income and resources that are set aside under a PASS are excluded from SSI income and resource tests, but they do not influence the determination of ability to engage in substantial gainful activity. - presumptive disability or blindness.
 For certain diagnoses, where there is high probability of a favorable medical determination of disability or blindness, payments may be made for up to 6 months before the formal determination, if the applicant meets the nonmedical eligibility requirements. - representative payee.
 A person designated by the Social Security Administration to receive monthly benefit checks on behalf of an adult beneficiary who is unable to manage his or her own funds.
 A beneficiary under age 18 is generally considered incapable of managing benefit payments, and a representative payee will be selected to receive benefits on the beneficiary's behalf. - Section 1619(a).
 Continuing cash benefits for disabled individuals whose gross earned income is at the amount designated as the substantial gainful activity level.
 The person must continue to be disabled and meet all other eligibility rules.
 Also known as special cash payment. - Section 1619(b).
 For Medicaid purposes, provides special status to working disabled or blind individuals when their earnings make them ineligible for cash payments.
 Also known as special recipient status.